TRICARE for Active Duty Military Retirees

 TRICARE Select for Retired Military Members and Family

 TRICARE Select is described on the official site as a “self-managed” preferred provider organization (PPO) plan for those in the United States.

 This option is offered to military retirees and is typically used when you have other health insurance.
 Certain military retirees will have to pay enrollment fees when signing up for TRICARE Select, and you may be responsible for cost shares and an annual outpatient deductible.

-When using TRICARE Select you will have the option to schedule an appointment with any TRICARE-authorized provider, either network or non-network.
-Unlike Prime, you will not need referrals for “most primary and specialty appointments” but you may need pre-authorization from your regional contractor depending on the nature of your care.
+When using TRICARE Select, you can schedule an appointment with any TRICARE-authorized provider, either network or non-network.
+Unlike Prime, you will not need referrals for “most primary and specialty appointments,” but you may need pre-authorization from your regional contractor, depending on the nature of your care.